maajor/Blender-Geometry-CI/README.md

 Pipeline has 4 steps:
 1. Collect, find all fbx files inside `geos` folder and write an manifest, with a python docker container.
-2. Test, run all test scripts under `bpy_scripts` folder over each fbx file, in a blender docker container.
+2. Test, run all test scripts under `tests` folder over each fbx file, in a blender docker container.
 Here I add one script for test polycount density.
-3. Build, run all build scripts under `bpy_scripts` folder over each fbx file, in a blender docker container.
+3. Build, run all build scripts under `builds` folder over each fbx file, in a blender docker container.
 Here I add one script for generate LOD meshs.
 4. Add and commit everything newly created to git.

 # Requirement